 - PROFESSIONAL CUPPING NOTES: SWEET PECANS | BITTERSWEET CHOCOLATE | WILD HONEY | NO FLAVORING ADDED | Descriptive terms are simply subtle undertones in the coffee itself and no flavors are added.

 - SAVE MONEY!
 Farmers Market Jo is also available in a 2 lb bag with a lower price per/lb.
-Browse the "Jo Coffee" link above!
+Browse the "Jo Coffee" link above to see all our 12 oz, money-saving 2 lb and our single serve for Keurig K-Cup brewer offerings.

 - Coffee makes people happy!
 With many thousands of satisfied Amazon coffee customers across the USA, you can also read thousands of customer reviews at our website.
 Send us your coffee review too!
 Like it?
 Look to your right and Share!